 Today we find it normal that a supermarket chain should be able to understand the differential impact that the same weather conditions might have in different store locations and at different times on people’s behaviour; analyses as recent as Martha Starr-McCluer’s 2000 publication seem to be from a different age because the data sources and analytical techniques available at that time were relatively unsophisticated.
 Starr-McCluer, for example, had to work with average monthly temperature data across the whole of the US and compared that with average monthly sales data across 10 types of retail operations.

-It’s clear that Big Data opens up possibilities that have never existed before to track the supply chain, customer-product interaction and the customer-company interaction.
-That will mean opportunities to deliver better services – which will mean different kinds of organisations.
-Interestingly, Galbraith argues that this will also generate some new tensions, and the most successful organisations will be the ones that manage the conflicts of direction and interest that will arise from having up to 5 different structural principles at work in the business.
+It’s clear that big data opens up possibilities that have never existed before to track the supply chain, customer-product interaction and the customer-company interaction.
+That will mean opportunities to deliver better services – which will mean different kinds of organizations.
+Interestingly, Galbraith argues that this will also generate some new tensions, and the most successful organizations will be the ones that manage the conflicts of direction and interest that will arise from having up to 5 different structural principles at work in the business.